react-static/react-static/README.md

       priority: 0.5 // Optional.
     }],
   }],

+  siteRoot: 'https://mysite.com', // Optional, but necessary for the sitemap.xml

   // An optional custom React component that renders the base
   // Html for every page, including the dev server.
 Must utilize the